 Community Charge.
 This is payable by owners of properties which are part of complexes governed by the Law of Horizontal Division, under which a Community must be legally established.
 At an AGM of owners, the community will approve and adopt a budget which will depend on the various facilities and features of the complex, e.g. lifts, swimming pools, gardens, security, lighting, etc. The budget will be divided amongst the owners according to their quota, which is determined by a recognized formula: in simple terms, it is mainly based upon square metreage.
 The resulting community charge is paid into a communal fund which is disbursed by a Certified Administrator appointed by the Community who acts in accordance with all instructions arising from decisions made by the owners at Annual or Extraordinary General Meetings.

 Income Tax (Impuesto sobre la Renta).
 Residents and non-residents owning property or investments in Spain are obliged to file annual tax returns.
-The basic Income Tax rate has been raised from 24% to 24.75% as a result of the Government’s austerity measures: the increased rate was originally intended only for 2012 and 2013, but it was announced on 26 April 2013 that it will remain at the elevated rate for 2014 as well.
-It is applicable to declared and notional rental income.
-This notional rental income is assessed on non-residents even if they do not let out their properties; it is based on an assumption of a certain level of undeclared rental income deemed to be 1.1% of the property value (or 2% if the Catastral Value has not been updated since 1994), the value being defined as the highest of the price declared on the Escritura, or the Valor Catastral, or the value deemed by the municipal authority if the Escritura price is not accepted.
+The basic income tax rate has been 24.75% since 2012 as a result of the Government’s austerity measures (the original rate was 24%).
+On 20 June 2014 it was announced that the rate will be reduced to 20% from the beginning of 2015 and further lowered to 19% in 2016 (these rates apply to EU residents – as the UK is currently – and those resident in Iceland and Norway.
+The rate for non-EU residents is 24%).
+Income tax is applicable to declared and notional rental income.
+This notional rental income – Impuesto Sobre la Renta de no Residentes – is assessed on non-residents even if they do not let out their properties, i.e. non-residents are deemed to have a certain level of rental income that they don’t declare.
+The amount of income is assessed at 1.1% of the property value (or 2% if the Catastral Value has not been updated since 1994), the value being defined as the highest of the price declared on the Escritura, or the Valor Catastral, or the value deemed by the municipal authority if the Escritura price is not accepted.

 Wealth Tax.
 This annual tax was reduced to zero in 2008 by the introduction of a 100% tax deduction, but due to Spain’s economic situation, the deduction has been abolished from 2011.
 This means that the tax, which we were able to treat as effectively abolished, has now reappeared.
-It is restored, however, on a temporary basis only, and according to the legislation itself will be in place for 2011 and 2012 only.
-It is paid yearly in arrears, so 2011′s assessment will be due to be paid in 2012.
-The tax rate ranges between 0.2% to 2.5%, depending on net wealth over a threshold of (now) €700,000 per taxpayer, so for a couple, this is €1.4 million!
+It was restored on a “temporary basis only” in 2011 but is still in place.
+It is paid annually in arrears, at a tax rate ranging between 0.2% to 2.5%, depending on net wealth over a threshold of (now) €700,000 per taxpayer, so for a couple, this is €1.4 million!
 For non-residents it is applicable only to Spanish assets, so it will only be payable by the very wealthiest of property owners.

 If you have any questions on the above, please post a comment on the Q&A on owning property in Tenerife page HERE, which is where previous questions have been moved.